Charles Wainger

 Resized_20200604_190736.jpg

-I wasn’t always on the path to become a farmer.
-It was the furtherest thing from my mind while I was focused on receiving a degree in Journalism.
-After a summer in Spain, once I had graduated, I moved to Seattle and couldn’t find a writing gig, so I took a job at a co-op selling produce to pay the bills; Unbeknownst to me, this experience would turn me into a farmer.
+I wasn’t always on the path to become a farmer, in fact it was the furtherest thing from my mind.
+I was once focused on receiving a degree in print Journalism to perhaps become a watered down version of Hunter S. Thompson or a poor mans version of Hemingway.
+I finished my degree in 2009 and promptly spent a summer in Spain before moving to Seattle.
+I wasn’t having luck landing the writing gig I wanted, so I took a job at a co-op selling produce to pay the bills; Unbeknownst to me, this was the farming catalyst.

-The produce I worked with was unlike any I had seen, and at times the farmers would make deliveries and I would talk with them.
-I especially enjoyed an older farmer with a cigarette stained mustache who told me how the business is, no sugar, just the dirt.
+The produce had a snap to it I hadn’t seen at other grocery chains.
+Sometimes the farmers themselves would make deliveries .
+I especially enjoyed an older Stanwood farmer whom would arrive, with a cigarette stained mustache, speaking with an almost fluid language of the land.
 So I started gardening in the city and raising chickens.

-Five years passed and I had the opportunity to manage an urban farming company and did so while creating and managing a farm program at my childhood summer camp.
-Any free time I had I spent completing odd jobs for small farms.
-I did all sorts of tasks; cleaning, weeding, sometimes planting hundreds of tomato starts until my fingers were caked in a hard green resin.
-I remember one farm specifically where I would work in a greenhouse on all fours planting and sweating into the soil and every hour the owner would come by and tell me to work faster.
+Five years passed and I had the opportunity to manage an urban farming company while simultaneously creating and managing a farm program at my childhood summer camp in Granite Falls.
+Any free time I had I spent completing odd jobs for small farms to learn what I could quickly.
+I did all sorts of tasks; cleaning, weeding, once planting hundreds of tomatoes until my fingers were caked in a green resin.
+One farm specifically, I worked in a greenhouse on all fours planting and sweating into the soil, and every hour the owner would come by and tell me to work faster.
 I would laugh and do so; I thank her for that.

-Then 2018 rolls around like an unsettled dog and I’m broke.
+2018 rolls around like an unsettled dog and I’m broke.
 I had left the farming company in Seattle and was living all over and working farm jobs I’d find on craigslist.
-I decided to take the leap and move home to Redmond where my parents owned two acres and transform it into a farm.
+I decided to take the leap and move home to Redmond where my parents owned two acres and transform it into a farm, Rain Dog Farm.
 That May I had my first sale and I haven’t stopped working on growing the best salad greens, microgreens, microherbs, and edible flowers I can; and I’m not stopping there.

-So here’s to three summers of Rain Dog Farm and too many more.
+So here’s to seven years of Rain Dog Farm and many more.
 Here’s to more crops, more campfires, friends and family.
 Rain Dog Farm, here for the long haul.
 Here for you.